htcondor/htcondor-python-bindings-tutorials/MAINTENANCE.md

    Some cells may fail if you run them too quickly, because they need time for HTCondor jobs to run.
 1. Copy the resulting `.ipnyb` file (which now contains the output cells) into the appropriate place under `docs/apis/python-bindings` in the main HTCondor repository.
+   You may also need to check for changed structure of the tutorials directory (this repository should be considered authoritative).

 ## Local Development